geovedi/book-notes/2018/brief-answers-to-the-big-questions.notes.md

   - Science increasingly answers questions that were once within religion's domain.
   - Religion provided early explanations for existence, but science offers more consistent answers.
   - People often turn to religion for comfort and distrust or misunderstand science.
-  - A Times headline juxtaposed the author's views against the notion of God creating the universe.
+  - A Times headline juxtaposed Hawking's views against the notion of God creating the universe.
 - Exploring the Universe:
   - Science aims to find rational frameworks for understanding the universe.
-  - Disabled individuals historically believed to be cursed, but the author attributes events to natural laws.
+  - Disabled individuals historically believed to be cursed, but Hawking attributes events to natural laws.
   - A philosopher named Aristarchus challenged divine explanations and deduced Earth's motion.
 - Laws of Nature and God:
   - The universe operates under unchangeable laws of nature.